Royal Trux: History

 Hagerty and Herrema often credited themselves as Adam and Eve for their production work.
 They separated as a couple and dissolved the band following the release of Pound for Pound.
 Since then, both have recorded albums for Drag City; Hagerty under his own name and as The Howling Hex, and Herrema under the name RTX.
+After several releases RTX updated their moniker to Black Bananas.

 Two reunion shows were announced for August 16, 2015 at The Observatory in Santa Ana, California as part of the Berserktown festival and December 19, 2015 at Webster Hall in New York City.

 They played several more shows around the US throughout 2016.
 They played their first UK show since reuniting at the Victoria Warehouse for TRANSFORMER on May 28, 2017.

 In 2017, the band released a live album, Platinum Tips + Ice Cream, which received positive reviews.
 In early 2018 the band officially left Drag City and signed a new record deal with Mississippi-based indie label Fat Possum Records.
 The label also made the band's entire discography available on streaming outlets for the first time.
 The new LP was expected in early 2019.

 The band released their first studio album in 19 years, White Stuff, on March 1, 2019, on Fat Possum Records.

 During an interview with The Guardian in March 2019 Hagerty announced he was leaving the band, stating "I'm not touring.
 She steamrollered right over me, man.
 I'm not ...
 I'm just doing this as a favour to Fat Possum.
 The album – I didn't approve of it.
 I have no idea what it is.
 I've heard like 10 seconds of one song.
 I'm out, man."
 In response, Herrema stated "He's done this on every tour.
 He always shows up, always does the tours."